EngineersBox/QOI-Image-Format/README.md

-# rust-qoi
+# QOI Image Format
-An implementation of Dominic Szablewski's QOI compression scheme in Rust
+An implementation of Dominic Szablewski's QOI image compression scheme in Rust